flocked/FZUIKit/README.md

 let textField = ResizingTextField(string: "Some string")
 textField.automaticallyResizesToFit = true
 textField.maxWidth = 200 // The max width of the text field when resizing.
-textField.editingStateHandler // A handler that gets called whenever the state of editing changes textField.allowedCharacters = [.alphanumerics, .emojis] // The allowed characters when editing the string textField.minAmountChars = 5 // The minimum amount of characters when editing the string
 ```

 ### ImageView